DATE: November 9, 2021

 Meni Mancini, Founding Partner, Tradeworks Environmental Inc. (Ontario)

-Introduction by Sheri Griffiths, Senior Vice President, Head of Ontario, Canadian Commercial Banking, BMO Financial Group
+Remarks by Sheri Griffiths, Senior Vice President, Head of Ontario, Canadian Commercial Banking, BMO Financial Group

 The WBE Panel will feature 4 Canadian women-owned businesses who have made a remarkable impact in sustainability and innovation at all levels - social, environmental and/or economic.
 The goal of this session is to understand how each of the panelists incorporate sustainability in their businesses, how these actions are impacting their industries, the corporations they work with and communities at large.
 They will also be highlighting best practices.
 Join us for an in-depth discussion about sustainable businesses, the positive impacts they make, and what the future holds.